Kansas Law Regarding Fault in a Car Accident

 Before answering a question as to whether a state is “no-fault” or “at-fault,” it’s important you understand what is meant by these terms.
 Typically, “no-fault” or “at-fault” refer to the type of insurance a state requires for car accidents.
 It may also refer to the right of accident victims to file personal injury claims or lawsuits against at-fault drivers to recover compensation for their injuries.

 Kansas is one of the dozen states that adopted a no-fault insurance standard for car accidents.
-Unfortunately, while no-fault insurance has benefits, it also has several disadvantages for accident victims.
+Unfortunately, while no-fault insurance has benefits, it also has several disadvantages for accident victims, which we discuss below.

 How Does No-Fault Insurance Work in Kansas?